aebens/CS33A/README.md

     - ~~When viewing an Inbox email, the user should be presented with a button that lets them archive the email.
 When viewing an Archive email, the user should be presented with a button that lets them unarchive the email.
 This requirement does not apply to emails in the Sent mailbox.~~
     - ~~Recall that you can send a PUT request to /emails/<email_id> to mark an email as archived or unarchived.~~
     - ~~Once an email has been archived or unarchived, load the user’s inbox.~~
-- Reply: Allow users to reply to an email.
+- ~~Reply: Allow users to reply to an email.~~
     - ~~When viewing an email, the user should be presented with a “Reply” button that lets them reply to the email.~~
-    - When the user clicks the “Reply” button, they should be taken to the email composition form.
+    - ~~When the user clicks the “Reply” button, they should be taken to the email composition form.~~
-    - Pre-fill the composition form with the recipient field set to whoever sent the original email.
+    - ~~Pre-fill the composition form with the recipient field set to whoever sent the original email.~~
-    - Pre-fill the subject line.
+    - ~~Pre-fill the subject line.
 If the original email had a subject line of foo, the new subject line should be Re: foo.
-(If the subject line already begins with Re: , no need to add it again.)
+(If the subject line already begins with Re: , no need to add it again.)~~
-    - Pre-fill the body of the email with a line like "On Jan 1 2020, 12:00 AM foo@example.com wrote:" followed by the original text of the email.
+    - ~~Pre-fill the body of the email with a line like "On Jan 1 2020, 12:00 AM foo@example.com wrote:" followed by the original text of the email.~~

 If you include any additional Python packages when working on this project, including any that may even be mentioned in this specification, that are not part of the Python standard library, such packages must be documented in a requirements.txt file that you include at the root level of your submission.
 If you fail to note required packages, your teaching fellow will not be able to test your project, and your correctness score will be impacted, accordingly.
 If unsure as to how to properly format such a file, see the Pip documentation.

-### Questions

-- Do I need to worry about finding the "latest" emails?
-See Spec under mailbox, item 2.
-- "Once an email has been archived or unarchived, load the user’s inbox." >> I am deleting the itme instead though.
-- Don't forget to fix the sent box.
-- Fix the read/archive buttons when viewing a message.